91/Perris Valley Line: Future development

+In 2024, Riverside County Transportation Committee (RCTC), announced the construction of a infill station located in Mead Valley.
+Construction is expected to begin in late 2025, and open to the public in 2029.

 Stations

-There are twelve (thirteen planned) stations on the 91 Line:
+There are twelve stations on the 91/Perris Valley Line:

-The stations at West Corona, North Main Corona, Riverside-La Sierra, and Riverside-Downtown are also served by the Inland Empire-Orange County Line; the station at Riverside-Downtown is also served by the Riverside Line.
+The stations at West Corona, North Main Corona, Riverside-La Sierra, and Riverside-Downtown are also served by the Inland Empire–Orange County Line; the station at Riverside-Downtown is also served by the Riverside Line.
 Although the 91 Line follows the same route through Los Angeles County as the Orange County Line, the 91 Line does not stop at the Commerce station.